 - 4) Groundwater in vicinity of RAOC-1: In-situ treatment of chlorinated CVOC-impacted groundwater in RAOC-1 via application of a bio-augmentation additive (sodium lactate) to the open source-area excavation and "plume footprint" trench excavations to enhance natural attenuation through reductive dechlorination of CVOCs.
 This remedial action was completed during the IRM program. - 5) Groundwater in vicinity of RAOC-3: In-situ treatment of petroleum-impacted groundwater in RAOC-3 via application of a bio-augmentation additive (granular gypsum) to the open excavation to promote anaerobic breakdown of petroleum-related compounds by naturally-occurring, sulfate-reducing bacteria.
-This remedial action was completed during the IRM program. - 6) Groundwater in vicinity of RAOC-1 and RAOC-3: Conducting post-excavation groundwater monitoring in RAOC-1 and RAOC-3 to confirm that the enhanced bioremediation is occurring.
-This remedial action was implemented during the IRM program and quarterly monitoring will continue throughout 2012. - 7) RAOC-4: Engineering Controls in the form of re-grading of waste asphalt/fill/soil mixtures (and minor amounts of miscellaneous debris) in RAOC-4 (northern and eastern property line berms) and installation of a 1-ft-thick clean aggregate and soil cap, to minimize the potential for future exposure.
+This remedial action was completed during the IRM program. - 6) RAOC-4: The No Action alternative was chosen for RAOC-4, based on the RI findings and as discussed above.
+Surface debris removal and offsite disposal was performed in conjunction with the IRM program. - 7) Groundwater in vicinity of RAOC-1 and RAOC-3: Conducting post-excavation groundwater monitoring in RAOC-1 and RAOC-3 to confirm that the enhanced bioremediation is occurring.
+This remedial action was implemented during the IRM program and quarterly monitoring will continue throughout 2012.